tesonet/net-party/README.md

 - Get servers list from http://playground.tesonet.lt/v1/servers.
 Add header to this request: `Authorization: Bearer <token>`

 ## Few simple requirements
-- Use C# 7.0+ and .NET 4.6.1+/.NET Core 2.0+
+- Use C# 7.0+ and .NET 4.6.1+
 - Write high quality, beautiful code
 - Follow modern .NET development practices:
   Use dependency injection pattern and use IoC container
   Use async APIs if available, don't block on async code
 - Implement logging in your app
-- App should work without installing anything except .NET/.NET Core
+- App should work without installing anything except .NET
 - Maybe You have an idea how it should interact with users?
 Do it!
 Its on you!
 - Have fun!